vatesfr/xenorchestra-go-sdk/docs/v2/01-overview.md

 - **UUID Support**: Native UUID type support instead of string IDs
 - **Structured Logging**: Built-in logging with configurable verbosity levels
 - **Interface-Based Design**: Clean interfaces for better testability and mocking
+- **Go Mocking**: Mocking is supported for all interfaces by adding the `//go:generate mockgen` tag in the interface file

 ## Installation